rixx/books.rixx.de/data/reviews/lewis-carroll/alice-in-wonderland/index.md

 - book: walter-moers/a-wild-ride-through-the-night
   text: Absurd interactions with fantastical creatures in a dream-like world?
 Sometimes
     scary and sometimes hilarious?
 Right this way.
+- book: catherynne-m-valente/the-girl-who-circumnavigated-fairyland-in-a-ship-of-her-own-making
+  text: Superficially similar, but at the heart the two have little in common.
+For one, Alice would never follow a quest.
+- book: seanan-mcguire/every-heart-a-doorway
+  text: Also superficially similar portal fantasy, but not at all the same – Alice is much trippier.
+- book: samuel-beckett/waiting-for-godot
+  text: If you don't care for the trippy part and just want more dadaistic dialogue, you could do worse than Beckett.
 - book: carlo-collodi/pinocchio
   text: I read both books around the same time, and both have the underlying ambience
     of darkness and danger – Alice more of the trippy insanity kind, and Pinocchio